D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Building the Website

 With a choice of a new static site generator made, I set out to start redeveloping my website.
-Once Hugo is installed, creating a new Hugo website is a simple as using Hugo's handy SDK by running `hugo new site <site_name>`.
+I won't detail every aspect of  Once Hugo is installed, creating a new Hugo website is a simple as using Hugo's handy SDK by running `hugo new site <site_name>`.

 ![file-structure](/img/hugo-file-structure.jpg)